Codecademy/docs/content/numpy/concepts/built-in-functions/terms/mean/mean.md

 ## Definition

 The **`.mean()`** function calculates and returns the arithmetic mean, i.e. average, of an array of numbers.
-If the axis are specified, the average is taken over ha axis, and if not the mean is calculated across the flattened array.
+If the axis is specified, the average is taken over that axis, and if not the mean is calculated across the flattened array.

 ## Syntax